Asbestos-Related Pulmonary Fibrosis

 Which specialist treats it?
 Pulmonology is the branch dedicated to diseases of the respiratory system and is in charge of its study and follow-up.
 If there is a history of asbestos exposure and respiratory symptoms appear, the advisable thing is for a professional to examine the case individually.

-Specialties that treat asbestos-related pulmonary fibrosis
+Data on 60 doctors who treat asbestos-related pulmonary fibrosis

 Treatment by city